hhharrisonnn/discord-bot-v2/README.md

 - `translate` - Translate something into English
 - `emojify` - Emojify a message
 - `joinposition` - Check the join position of a member
+- `currency` - Check the conversion rate between two currencies
+- `subage` - Check the Twitch subage of a user to a channel

 ### Moderation⚒
 - `nick` - Change someone's nickname